xasos/crowdsource-platform/front_end_requester/README.md

 ##Requester Profile
 Contains a simple login page and a possible profile page for the Requester/Worker.
 This page contains,bio info, contact info, social networking, past projects, personal information, github feed.

-*Any suggestins or changes are very welcome*
+*Any suggestions or changes are very welcome*